SheltonZhaoK/ML-IMS/README.md

 ```
 python3 run_IMS.py <dataset name>
 ```
 By default, the system runs serially on one processor.
 User could add a flag -mc to the end of the command to enable multi-processing, and the speedup will depend on the number of processors available in the machine.
+For example, '''python3 run_IMS.py ifnb -mc'''
 ```
 python3 run_IMS.py <dataset name> -mc
 ```